A new film by Ric Burns and Li-Shin Yu and scheduled to appear on PBS AmericanExperience in May.

 The signature on the painting is quite different – plain and not stylized.

 Apparently, a precedent exists – as this watercolor from Arader Galleries indicates.
-It is attributed to Thomas Nast and indicates he might have printed his signature without the traditional flair in other early pre-fame work.
+It is attributed to Thomas Nast and establishes that Nast printed his signature without the flair in his early pre-fame work.

 The owner also sent me additional images in hopes to find further information.
-Nothing is written on the back of the aged backing.
+Nothing is written on the back.

 Speaking on behalf of both the owner and myself, we would love to hear from Nast experts and curators concerning this watercolor.